-The cost of the Warrant granted is recognized as an offset to net sales over the respective performance period (see Note 4 for discussion regarding Share-Based Compensation).
+The cost of the Warrant granted is recognized as an offset to net sales over the respective performance period.

 Geographic Information

 The Company generates virtually all of its sales from its Semiconductor Products Group through sales of analog and mixed-signal devices.